dot-home/gitcmd-abbrev/README.md

 - `log`: Same as `git log`.

 - `logs`: As `log` with the list of files changed in each commit.
-The stat widths are slightly tweaked to maximize the amount of the filename you see.
+This always gives the full path for each file, even if this causes wrapping;
+  use `-S` in `less` if you want horizontal scrolling instead of wrapping.
+  It minimizes the the size of the histogram for adds/deletes (5 max) because that provides minimal information anyway.
+It also shows a specific indication on new and deleted ("gone") files.

 - `logp`, `logp1`, `slp1`, `logpr`:
   As `logs` with the diff from the previous commit (`--patch`) as well.